In episode 15 of Unsure? Insure! we share how to avoid copyright infringement.

 Sometimes copyright infringement claims can be an innocent mistake that cost a few thousand pounds to fix.
 With the copyright claims we’ve had at With Jack, they tend to be straightforward to handle and none have exceeded £3000 (excluding legal fees).
 This is because the insurer was able to negotiate a lower fee for damages in most cases.

 Here's what to do if you are accused of copyright infringement:

 - Remove the asset in question immediately if you don’t have the correct license.
 If it’s an image in a blog post, delete the image.
 If it’s a font on a website, remove it and say hello to Times New Roman

-- If you have professional indemnity insurance, unintentional copyright infringement should be covered so contact your insurer with details of the claim, any communication you've received or proof of ownership if you have it
+- If you have professional indemnity insurance, unintentional copyright infringement should be covered so contact your insurer with details of the claim and any communication you've received

 - Do not reply to the accusation until you've received guidance from your insurer.
-They’ll probably appoint a law firm within the jurisdiction of whoever owns the copyright.
-For example, if it’s a German law firm that contacts you about unauthorised use of a German photographer's photo, the insurer will likely appoint a law firm in that country.
+They’ll appoint a solicitor within the jurisdiction of whoever owns the copyright.
+If it’s a law firm that contacts you about unauthorised use of a German company's trademarked asset, the insurer will appoint a law firm in that jurisdiction.
 They’ll be looking to reach an agreement on your behalf

 Similarly, if you’re a designer and you’re using copyrighted material in your own creations it's unlikely the insurer would be able to defend you.
-For example, creating a piece of artwork around a licensed logo or character is not unintentional copyright infringement.
+As I mentioned earlier, creating a piece of artwork around a licensed logo or character is not unintentional copyright infringement.
 You’ve intentionally used licensed work without the correct permission.

 To recap, here are the best practices to avoid copyright infringement claims;

-- Use royalty free assets from website like Unsplash or Pixabay, or purchase the correct license
+- Use royalty free assets from websites like Unsplash or Pixabay, or purchase the correct license

 - Create a document that outlines your process for using content including the websites you recommend obtaining assets from and an overview of licenses